-The Scotty Cameron Newport 2 Review
+- The Scotty Cameron Newport 2 Features

 The name Scotty Cameron is synonymous with high-quality putters that have been used by professional golfers for the last 25 years.
 Scotty Cameron has been in the putter industry for more than 25 years at Titleist and has built putters for professional golfers for the last 20 years.

-Over the last couple of releases, the Scotty Cameron putters moved away from its tried and tested formula of milled putters and started adding inserts in the face of the putter.
+Over the last couple of releases, the Scotty Cameron putters moved away from its tried-and-tested formula of milled putters and started adding inserts in the face of the putter.
 The inserts have been a trend in the industry to reduce the impact between putter and golf ball for enhanced feel and sound.

 The release of the latest Scotty Cameron Newport 2 putter in 2021 returns to the tried and tested formula of producing milled putters.
-The changes to the 2020 range of Scotty Cameron putters have all been inspired by golfers on the professional tours.
+The changes to the 2020 range of Scotty Cameron putters have all been inspired by golfers on professional tours.

 The Select Newport 2 putter comes with a steel shaft with an offset and is available in 33 inches, 34 inches, and 35 inches.

-The new Scotty Cameron Newport 2 comes with a redesigned soft Tri-sole thus moving away from the four-way balanced sole that was on the 2018 model.
+The new Scotty Cameron Newport 2 comes with a redesigned soft Tri-sole, thus moving away from the four-way balanced sole that was on the 2018 model.
 The innovative design aims to promote the putter head to sit square to the target line at address.

 The Newport 2 putter features a new take on the plumber’s neck by making it slightly shorter to improve toe flow, along with a new socket radius at the point where the hosel neck meets the top line.
 This improves the visibility of the ball and the leading edge at address.